 When summer in the UK comes around, sports become inescapable.
-Everything from the FA Cup, to Wimbledon, and in 2019 the Cricket World Cup is coming to the shores of this sceptred isle.
+Everything from the FA Cup to Wimbledon, and in 2019 the Cricket World Cup is coming to this sceptred isle’s shores.
 For children, this is the weekly reality too.
-At school, the playground is now just the beginning, as playing fields become habitable after the winter hiatus, and football, cricket, rounders, and many more games become possible and enjoyable once more.
+At school, the playground is now just the beginning, as playing fields become habitable after the winter hiatus, football, cricket, rounders, and many more games become possible and enjoyable once more.
 But what about outside of school, when the summer holidays kick in?
 How about a sports summer camp?

 Sports Summer Camp